ietf-tools/xml2rfc/README.txt

        sortrefs    no          sort references

+Rose                                                            [Page 5]

+README                        xml2rfc v1.13                    June 2002

        symrefs     no          use anchors rather than numbers for references

-Rose                                                            [Page 5]

-README                        xml2rfc v1.11                   March 2002

        background  ""          when producing an .html file, use this image